Ireland West Airport: Foundation and early years

 The airport opened on 25 October 1985 with three Aer Lingus charter flights to Rome: the official opening was on 30 May 1986.
-The idea behind the construction of Knock Airport was through Mr Sher Rafique, a multi-millionaire during the 1980s.
 The site, on a hill in boggy terrain, was thought by many to be unrealistic, but the airport was built following a long and controversial campaign by Monsignor James Horan, the story of which has even inspired a musical.
 The primary motivation for building it was to attract pilgrims to Knock Shrine.
 Despite criticisms that the site was too boggy and too foggy, Horan delivered an airport within five years, primarily financed by a Government grant of £9.8 million.
 He died shortly after the opening of the airport, and his funeral was held at the then-named Horan International Airport.
 In recent times, Horan has been celebrated with a bronze statue erected at the airport.

+The first scheduled service to Knock was a Ryanair flight from London in December 1986, operated with an HS 748 dubbed Spirit of Monsignor Horan.